 Freezers are one of the few appliances that are on all the time, so it’s important to get an energy efficient model.
 This makes a difference to your utility bills and reduces your impact on the environment.

 But which models are the most efficient, and which cost a little more to run?
-Scroll down to find out.
+Scroll down to find out more.

-Thanks to EU regulations, every freezer has to have one of these displayed, so you can quickly tell what grade the appliance is.
+The simplest way of narrowing down products for energy efficiency is to use the energy label.
+Thanks to EU regulations, every freezer has to have one of these displayed, so you can quickly tell an appliance’s grade.

 The scale goes from A+++ for the most efficient appliances, down to G for the least efficient.
 The rating is calculated based on energy consumption in relation to internal volume.

-Of course, there are other aspects to take into account regarding energy efficiency that go beyond the letter rating.
+Of course, there are other aspects to take into account regarding energy efficiency – that go beyond the letter rating.

 Frost and ice in the freezer also lower efficiency.
-If you’re not a fan of defrosting manually, consider a frost-free model.
+If you’re not a fan of defrosting manually, consider a frost free model.